From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Introduction

 \section{Introduction}

-Time series forecasting is a long-standing and essential task, with applications across numerous fields, such as weather forecasting, renewable energy power prediction, stock market forecasting, and disease spread prediction.
-The evolution of time series forecasting models has progressed from early statistical methods like AutoRegressive Integrated Moving Average (ARIMA)~\cite{box2015time} to advanced deep learning architectures such as RNNs~\cite{salinas2020deepar}, LSTMs, and CNNs~\cite{wang2022micn, wu2022timesnet}, culminating in the latest, powerful Transformer-based models~\cite{nie2022time}.
+Time series forecasting is a long-standing and essential task with applications across numerous fields, including weather forecasting, renewable energy power prediction, stock market forecasting, and disease spread prediction.
+The evolution of time series forecasting models has progressed from early statistical methods like AutoRegressive Integrated Moving Average (ARIMA)~\cite{box2015time} to advanced deep learning architectures such as RNNs~\cite{salinas2020deepar}, LSTMs, and CNNs~\cite{wang2022micn, wu2022timesnet}, culminating in the latest, powerful Transformer-based models~\cite{nie2022time} and other networks~\cite{zhang2024frnet}.
 This progression has significantly improved the accuracy and performance of predictive models in various domains.

-In natural language processing, with the development of large language models (LLMs) such as GPT~\cite{radford2019language} and LLaMA~\cite{touvron2023llama}, recent advancements have demonstrated impressive few-shot and zero-shot capabilities in both linguistic and vision-language tasks.
-Consequently, performing time series prediction tasks based on pre-trained large language models has emerged as a novel research trend within the time series prediction community.
+In natural language processing, the development of large language models (LLMs) such as GPT~\cite{radford2019language} and LLaMA~\cite{touvron2023llama} has led to recent advancements demonstrating impressive few-shot and zero-shot capabilities in both linguistic and vision-language tasks.
+Consequently, performing time series prediction tasks based on pre-trained LLMs has emerged as a novel research trend within the time series prediction community~\cite{zhou2023one, tan2024language, hu2025context}.
 These works focus on adapting pre-trained LLMs to classify, forecast, and detect anomalies in time series data.
 These studies assume that language models, sophisticated models of sequential dependencies in text, can generalize to sequential dependencies in time series data.
+Early efforts in leveraging LLMs for time series prediction primarily involved converting numerical values into their character forms and directly feeding them into LLMs to predict future numeric sequences~\cite{xue2023promptcast, gruver2024Large}.
+More recent advances, however, have shifted toward a more structured paradigm that aligns with conventional time series modeling workflows.
+In this prevailing approach, time series are divided into patches, which are then tokenized into the token dimensions of LLMs.
+These tokens are processed through a frozen or fine-tuned LLM backbone, and the final output is detokenized into numerical predictions for future time points~\cite{zhou2023one}.
+Empirical results on public datasets demonstrate that this paradigm can achieve performance comparable to or even surpassing that of state-of-the-art (SOTA) time series forecasting models.
+In this paper, we focus on this mainstream paradigm.